 As a faculty member, you can help us fuel new thinking.
-Improve the quality of life for people everywhere.
+Improve quality of life for people everywhere.

 We are currently recruiting a tenure track/tenured faculty member.
 The selected individual will receive an academic appointment commensurate with credentials and qualifications based upon the UNM’s and CON’s Appointment, Promotion and Tenure criteria.
 This is a full-time, 12-month appointment.